-Two years ago a National Geographic and Rolex supported climbing team led by Pete Athans, installed the worlds’ highest weather stations on Everest.
-Weather data is now being recorded at the Balcony (8,430 meters) the South Col (7,945 meters), Camp 2 (6,464 meters) and at Base Camp (5,315 meters).
+In 2019, a joint National Geographic and Rolex supported climbing team led by Pete Athans, installed the worlds’ highest weather stations at the Balcony (8,430 meters) the South Col (7,945 meters), Camp 2 (6,464 meters) and at Base Camp (5,315 meters).

 Elbrus – it may may not be live updates, but there is a good camera at the top of the Mir Gondola station looking up towards the summit of Elbrus for the southern side of the mountain.
 Not as high as we would like, but it gives an idea of the overall weather.
 With both a weather map here and time-lapse 24 hour replays, great to see how the day is looking, if not just to watch the gondola spin around and day and night pass by from the slopes of Elbrus.

 Kilimanjaro – options from Moshi, Tanzania when it is working, and hourly screen shots closer to the mountain at the aptly named Kilicam.
 Our expedition report and a 360 summit view is here.